Princesa Sugehit: Consejo Mundial de Lucha Libre (2005–present)

 On September 16, 2020, Sugehit announced that he would not be able to wrestler to CMLL 87th Anniversary Show after testing positive for COVID-19.
 On October 23, Sugehit defeated Marcela in a Two-out-of-three falls match to win the World Women's Championship.
+On August 16, 2023, Sugehit was forced to relinquished her title after sustaining an injury, ending her reign at 1,027 days.

 WWE (2017)

 On June 16, 2017, WWE announced Sugehit as part of the Mae Young Classic.
 On August 28, Sugehit defeated Kay Lee Ray in the first round.
 On September 4, Sugehit was eliminated in the second round by Mercedes Martinez.